bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-04.md

 * I can create a client that makes a connection request to the server
 * I can send text from a client to a server via streams
 * I can send text from a server to a client via streams
+* I can use multithreading to simultaneously process tcp requests and input from the user
-* I can use multithreading for the server to handle multiple connection requests
+* (if you do the "for the bored" part: I can use multithreading for the server to handle multiple connection requests)

 ## Pre-Lab
 Write down the code for the following questions and be able to explain what is happening.